Pope Francis Preparatory School: History

 Over the past 70 years Cathedral teams have won countless Western Massachusetts and state titles, including in football, soccer, cross country, basketball, hockey, indoor track and field, baseball, outdoor track and field and tennis.

 Before the merger, the school's colors were purple and white.
 Cathedral's mascot was a Panther, and the squads were often referred to as the Purple Panthers.
 With the exception of Field Hockey and Football, all sports at Cathedral had both boys' and girls' teams.
 Football, soccer, basketball, and baseball all had freshman, junior varsity, and varsity teams.
 The others had JV and varsity teams.
 In the years prior to the merger, the school was perhaps best known for its Ice Hockey team.
 The Panthers had the only Division 1 hockey program in Western Massachusetts.

 Cathedral High School hockey won their first state championship in 1996 when they beat Hingham High School 2–0 in a thrilling Division 2 Championship Game.

 In 2009, the Cathedral High School ice hockey team won the Division 1 State Championship for the first time since 2003, beating Arlington Catholic, the Division 1 North Champions, for the title.

 Clubs

 Clubs included National Honor Society, language clubs, choir, Outdoor Adventure club, and Model UN.

+Tuition

+Tuition for the 2025–2026 academic year is $13,250 per student.
+International tuition is $19,500.